Buyer's FAQ

 • Why did you develop a new product?

 The primary motivation was the 'look and feel' issue.
 Many customers were demanding a truly Windows-like appearance.
 We also encountered demand for similar functionality on other platforms under X Windows (particularly on Linux).
-Portability and backwards compatibility issues precluded such a development within INTERACTER, which employs a character mode interface, even on graphics displays.
-Instead, we decided to take all those parts of INTERACTER which we could reuse (notably our tried & trusted graphics and operating system interface) and incorporate them in a new product.
+Portability and backwards compatibility issues precluded such a development within INTERACTER, which employed a character mode interface, even on graphics displays.
+Instead, we decided to take all those parts of INTERACTER which could be reused (notably our tried & trusted graphics and operating system interface) and incorporate them in a new product.
 The user interface elements of Winteracter (menus, dialogs, etc.) were therefore redesigned to match the structure of the Windows environment while retaining much of the simplicity and style of programming interface which made INTERACTER popular.

 • What happened to INTERACTER?